d34db4b3/d34db4b3.github.io-src/content/posts/rust-rest-api-ii.md

 - Power failure
 - System failure
 - Hardware fault
-- Being swallowed by a blackhole
+- Being swallowed by a black-hole

 We unfortunately cannot recover from those and it will lead to a service interruption (there are some option to avoid an impact on the end user but it will not be discussed here).